Hellvector/Thresholds/README.md

 **Dexterity (DEX):** Used for saves requiring poise, speed, and reflexes like dodging, climbing, sneaking, balancing, etc.
 > [!note]
-> **Body:** Used for saves requiring physical prowess, including feats of both strength and speed.
+> **Body:** Used for saves requiring physical capability, including feats of both strength and speed.
 Lifting, bending, dodging, climbing, sneaking, balancing, resisting poison, etc.

 **Willpower** (WIL): Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.
 > [!note]
+> **Mind:** Used for saves requiring mental prowess, including both knowledge and intuition.
+Solving puzzles, spotting differences, picking locks, discerning illusion from reality, resisting charms, etc.

-> **Mind:**
+> [!note]
+> **Heart:** Used for saves requiring inner fortitude, including acts of both courage and compassion.

 **Saves**
 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
-If they roll_equal to or under that ability score_, they pass.
+If they roll _equal to or under that ability score_, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.

+> [!caution]
+> Update the example to fit the implied setting.

 **Example:** _Bea encounters a group of heavily-armed Goblins standing guard before a tunnel entrance.
 Her player carefully plots a course, recognizing that her 13 DEX makes sneaking past the guards the best option.
 She rolls a d20, and resulting in a 10 – a success!_

 **Deprivation & Fatigue**
-A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or ability scores.
+A PC **deprived** of a crucial need (such as food or rest) is unable to recover **Stamina** or ability scores.
 Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day.
 Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).
-PCs can also gain Fatigue by **casting spells** or through events in the fiction.
+PCs can also gain Fatigue through events in the fiction.

 **Healing**
-Resting for a few moments and having a drink of water restores lost HP but leaves the party exposed.
-Ability loss can usually be restored with a week's rest facilitated by a healer or other appropriate source of expertise.
-Some of these services may be free, while more expedient or magical means of recovery may come at a cost.
+Resting for a few moments to catch your breath will restore lost **Stamina**, but leaves the PCs exposed.
+Ability loss takes longer to recover from.
+It can take as much as a week's rest and could require the aid of a medical professional or other appropriate source of expertise.
+Some of these services may be free, while more expedient recovery may come at a cost.

 **Armor**
-Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
-Shields and similar armor provides a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
+Before calculating damage to **Stamina**, subtract the target's **Armor** value from the result of damage rolls.
+Equipment can provide a bonus to defense (e.g. +1 Armor), but only while the item is appropriately held or worn.
 No one can have more than 3 Armor.
-Shields, gauntlets, and helms may provide additional benefits according to their use.

 **Reactions**
-When the PCs encounter an NPC whose reaction to the party is not obvious, the Warden may roll 2d6 and consult the following table:
+When the PCs encounter an NPC whose reaction to the party is not obvious, the GM may roll 2d6 and consult the following table:

 | | | | | |
 | :-----: | :--: | :-----: | :--: | :--: |